softwareone-platform/docx2pdf/README.md

 A basic example demonstrating how to use Adobe's PDF Services API to convert DOCX files to PDF, without relying on any external libraries or dependencies.

+A short article explaining the process can be found [here](https://medium.com/@maxkuzkin/how-to-generate-a-pdf-document-from-docx-using-adobe-pdf-services-api-and-python-1e96cd7cbc52).

 ## Requirements

 - Python 3.x